Middlesex United Way envisions a community where students succeed academically.

 We support programs that assist young children to become school ready and also educate their parents about the important role they play in their child's earliest years.
 We are currently working with schools in all fifteen of the towns in Middlesex County.

-United Way is also a national partner in the Born Learning along with the Ad Council, Civitas, and the Families & Work Institute.
+United Way is also a national partner in the Born Learning initiative along with the Ad Council, Civitas, and the Families & Work Institute.
 Parents and caregivers know the early years are important, but are unsure of how to encourage early learning.
 Born Learning provides simple activities and ideas to create learning opportunities throughout the day with your child.
 One of the key tools of Born Learning are the trails, which can be installed in any public setting.
-Click here to learn more about the trails.
+Click here to find a Born Learning Trail in Middlesex County.

 - Clinton Board of Education - Best Beginnings